Germany: Vaccine advisory panel backs Novavax COVID jab | DW | 03.02.2022

 "Current data shows that protection against infection with the currently circulating omicron variant decreases within a few months after first booster vaccination," the StiKo said.
 This is "particularly significant for people aged 70 years and older and those with immunodeficiency, as they are at highest risk for a severe COVID-19 course after infection."

 The use of Novavax's shot was first approved in Indonesia.
-The EU drug regulator has also cleared the way for the protein-based vaccine.
+The European Union drug regulator has also cleared the way for the protein-based vaccine.

-Earlier this week, Novavax filed for emergency use authorization of its COVID-19 vaccine in the US.
+Earlier this week, Novavax filed for emergency use authorization of its COVID-19 vaccine in the United States.

-Novavax said its vaccine showed 90.4% efficacy against COVID-19 in a trial in North America.
+According to the World Health Organization, the Novavax jab's efficacy against mild, moderate and severe disease is around 90%.

-The vaccine does not have to be kept in ultra-low temperatures, giving it a competitive edge logistically, especially in regions with less-developed infrastructure.
+The vaccine does not need to be kept at ultra-low temperatures, giving it a competitive edge logistically, especially in regions with less-developed infrastructure.

 Novavax uses a conventional technology in its jab, which employs genetic engineering to grow harmless copies of the protein spike on the virus' coat.
 The spike is then purified and mixed with a chemical that boosts the immune system.

-AstraZeneca and Johnson & Johnson's shot, for example, use a common cold virus to deliver the genetic message that can provide immunity.
+AstraZeneca and Johnson & Johnson's shot, in contrast, use a common cold virus to deliver the genetic message that can provide immunity.

 Erck previously said the Novavax vaccine "may help address major obstacles to global vaccination, including global distribution challenges and vaccine hesitancy."